 Perthes' disease occurs in a part of the hip joint called the femoral head.
 This is the rounded top of the thigh bone (femur) which sits inside the hip socket (acetabulum).
 Something happens to the small blood vessels which supply the femoral head with blood.
 So, parts of the femoral head lose their blood supply.
-As a result, the bone cells in the affected area die, the bone softens, and the bone can fracture or become distorted.
-The severity of the condition can vary.
+As a result, the bone cells in the affected area die, the bone softens and the bone can fracture or become distorted.
+The amount of bone damage can vary from mild to severe.

 The exact cause of the blood vessel problem that occurs in the first place is not known.
 A child with Perthes' disease is usually otherwise well.